Generating Jupyter notebooks from text files

 Jupinx works by taking RST files and moving code contained in

-code-block:: directives to Jupyter code cells (note that at the moment, only Python and Julia code blocks are officially supported).
+code-block:: directives to Jupyter code cells.
 Text in the RST file is converted to Markdown and displayed in Jupyter’s Markdown cells.
-Once the Sphinx extension is installed and added to the
+The easiest way to setup a new project is to install jupinx and use

 Why use Jupinx?

-The main reason we wanted to build Jupinx was so that we could easily version control Jupyter notebooks.
-Jupyter notebooks are essentially JSON files which, in raw format, are difficult to interpret and as a result, difficult to track changes.
+The main reason we wanted to build Jupinx was so that we could easily version control large projects that can also support Jupyter notebooks.
+Jupyter notebooks are a machine readable JSON file which, in raw format, are difficult to interpret for a human and as a result, difficult to easily track changes.

 By writing our lectures in RST format and using Jupinx to build Jupyter notebooks, we can maintain our site while also easily testing out edits to code.
 Before pushing any edits to our lectures, we use Jupinx to build the edited notebook and test that it executes.